Bill1119/Digit-Recognizer/README.md

 # Digit-Recognizer
-An AI digit graph recognizer program practice with Anaconda and Python
+An AI digit graph recognizer program practice with Anaconda Jupeter notebook and Python.